quicwg/base-drafts/draft-ietf-quic-http.md

 client abort transmission of a request without error by triggering a QUIC STOP_SENDING with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its streams.
-Clients MUST NOT discard complete responses as a result of receiving a STOP_SENDING, though clients can always discard responses at their discretion for other reasons.
-Servers SHOULD NOT abort a response in progress as a result of receiving a solicited RST_STREAM.
+Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.
+Servers MUST NOT abort a response in progress as a result of receiving a solicited RST_STREAM.

 ### Header Compression